starovoitovs/starovoitovs.github.io/_posts/2022-12-22-white-blood-cell-classification.markdown

 ![Loss and accuracy](/assets/posts/white-blood-cells/entropy_snd.png)
 *Entropy and SND during training.*

 The confusion matrix for the source dataset is presented below (remember that labels for the validation and test datasets are not available).
-We see that the model is able to discriminate between the classes, but is not able to distinguish between the two types of neutrophils.
+We see that the model is pretty much able to discriminate the classes, while the most misclassifications are between two types of neutrophils.
 It's not unexpected, since the two types of neutrophils are very similar in appearance.

 ![Confusion matrix](/assets/posts/white-blood-cells/cfmatrix.png)
 *Confusion matrix for the source dataset.*

-The main result is the following: we are able to achieve roughly the same macro f1 score and the testing dataset as on the validation dataset, which we used in training for domain adaptation:
+Ultimately, we are able to achieve roughly the same macro f1 score and the testing dataset as on the validation dataset, which we used in training for domain adaptation.
+The score compares with the top submissions of the challenge.

 |          | WBC1                | WBC2                |
 |----------|---------------------|---------------------|